 Others have argued that the new digital currency will only reshape the way central banks operate.
 As enshrined in this article, the acceptance of one perspective without welcoming the other puts forward a limited scope or view of the issue.
 I therefore present a confluence of both perspectives which in truth can result from any combination of factors.

 Central banks, from the name are centralised government agencies that seek to control the way physical cash is used.
 Recommendations of these institutions determine to a large extent the standpoint of governments on different issues of fiscal importance.
 Some central banks with conservative viewpoints might be quick to regard the Bitcoin as an entity with no potential to threaten already established financial institutions.

-However, the acceptance of Bitcoin in the last few years indicates that such conservative financial institutions may be heading for the rocks if they continue their disregard for this new currency.
+However, the acceptance of bitcoin in the last few years indicates that such conservative financial institutions may be heading for the rocks if they continue their disregard for this new currency, as this bitcoin loophole review explains.
 While this is so, a different outcome exist for central banks if they accept this digital currency.
 How the Bitcoin Will Reshape the Roles of Central Banks?

 The second outcome for central banks depends on the governmental acceptance of Bitcoin.
 If governments and their financial institutions accept Bitcoin, the roles will witness a shift.

 In conclusion, central banks may not lose relevance, but would stop being conventional and evolve to perform oversight roles on Bitcoin and its functionalities.
 This is essential as human oversight is needed when dealing with technology.